mitch-t/ReadMeGeneratorApp/README.md

 ReadMeGeneratorApp - The objective of this app is to allow a user to create a good readme md document for a project repository.
 This app will create a README.md using nodejs.
 The README will look a lot like this one.
 The template creates a table of contents with links.
 The README will also contain a repo size image and a license badge.

 ## Installing
-To install ReadMeGeneratorApp, follow these steps: Must have a windows/mac/android machine with the latest version of nodejs installed.
+To install ReadMeGeneratorApp, follow these steps: 1.
+Must have a windows/mac/android machine with the latest version of nodejs installed.
+2. Install npm inquirer in your machine terminal.

 ## Using ReadMeGeneratorApp
 Clone the repo into your local machine.
 Open the files in a code editor.
 In the terminal run node.
 When prompted with questions, answer them and a readme doc will be generated.